write-the-docs-quorum/quorum-meetups/README.md

 # Write the Docs Quorum

-This is the place to learn about the Write the Docs Quorum program.
+This is the place to learn about the Write the Docs Quorum pilot program.

 ## What is Write the Docs Quorum?